typedoc2md/typedoc-plugin-markdown/packages/vuepress-plugin-typedoc/README.md

 ## Installation

-This guide assumes that VuePress has already been locally installed.
+This guide assumes that a VuePress project has been setup.
 See [getting started docs](https://vuepress.vuejs.org/guide/getting-started.html).

 ```shell
 npm install typedoc typedoc-plugin-markdown vuepress-plugin-typedoc --save-dev
 ```

+_Install in the same location as the VuePress root directory._

 ## Usage